Skip to main content

 The programme aims to address the social and financial barriers to help-seeking and reporting for survivors of violence, including SEAH.

-The programme has developed Standard Operating Procedures, a Communications Strategy and Financial Guidelines to strengthen technical capacity of WROs to survivors of violence.
+The programme has developed Standard Operating Procedures, a Communications Strategy and Financial Guidelines to strengthen technical capacity of WROs to support survivors of violence.
 The programme also developed a digital database through which adherence to the programme’s processes was monitored and supported.

 Collaboration and Impact